DevExpress-Examples/asp-net-web-forms-grid-cascaded-combo-box-columns/Readme.md

 ## Filter the Secondary Combo Box Values on the Server Side

-In the grid's [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler, access the secondary editor and handle its [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event.
-In this event handler, use the [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) argument property to obtain the primary editor's value from the client side.
-Filter the secondary editor's data source based on this value.
+In the [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler, access the secondary editor and add a handler to its [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event.
+In the handler, use the [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) argument property to obtain the primary editor's value from the client side.
+Filter the secondary editor's data source based on this value and bind the filtered values to the editor.

 ```c#
 protected void Grid_CellEditorInitialize(object sender, ASPxGridViewEditorEventArgs e) {